Table of Contents

 If you do not file a return, do not provide the information we ask for, or provide fraudulent information, you may be charged penalties and be subject to criminal prosecution.
 We may also have to disallow the exemptions, exclusions, credits, deductions, or adjustments shown on the tax return.
 This could make the tax higher or delay any refund.
 Interest may also be charged.

 Generally, tax returns and return information are confidential, as stated in Code section 6103.
 However, Code section 6103 allows or requires the Internal Revenue Service to disclose or give the information shown on your tax return to others as described in the Code.
-For example, we may disclose your tax information to the Department of Justice to enforce the tax laws, both civil and criminal, and to cities, states, the District of Columbia, and U.S. commonwealths or possessions to carry out their tax laws.
+For example, we may disclose your tax information to the Department of Justice to enforce the tax laws, both civil and criminal, and to cities, states, the District of Columbia, and U.S. commonwealths and possessions to carry out their tax laws.
 We may disclose your tax information to the Department of Treasury and contractors for tax administration purposes; and to other persons as necessary to obtain information needed to determine the amount of or to collect the tax you owe.
 We may disclose your tax information to the Comptroller General of the United States to permit the Comptroller General to review the Internal Revenue Service.
 We may disclose your tax information to committees of Congress; federal, state, and local child support agencies; and to other federal agencies for the purposes of determining entitlement for benefits or the eligibility for and the repayment of loans.
 We may also disclose this information to other countries under a tax treaty, to federal and state agencies to enforce federal nontax criminal laws, or to federal law enforcement and intelligence agencies to combat terrorism.

 Please keep this notice with your records.
 It may help you if we ask you for other information.
 If you have questions about the rules for filing and giving information, please call or visit any Internal Revenue Service office.

 Tax preparation fees and other out-of-pocket costs vary extensively depending on the tax situation of the taxpayer, the type of software or professional preparer used, and the geographic location.
 Reported time and cost burdens are national averages and do not necessarily reflect a “typical” case.
 Most taxpayers experience lower than average burden, with taxpayer burden varying considerably by taxpayer type.
-The average for Form 1040EZ filers is about 4 hours and $40.
+The average burden for Form 1040EZ filers is about 5 hours and $40.

 If you have comments concerning the time and cost estimates that follow, you can contact us at either one of the addresses shown under We welcome comments on forms, earlier.